1 9 7 9 – 1 9 9 4 (UK)

 He left school at 16 and went into local government, spending all his spare time entertaining at children’s parties and private functions.

-After two years of national service in Hong Kong, he came back to local government and even reached the exalted rank of internal auditor.
+After two years of National Service in Hong Kong, he returned to local government and even reached the exalted rank of internal auditor.